lana-z/reading-notes/README.md

-# reading-notes
+# Reading Notes
-*This is my learning journal for my journey at Code Fellows.*
+*This is my reading notes journal for my journey at Code Fellows.*

 ## I'm Lana. 🤝